rdkcentral/firebolt-apis/requirements/specifications/general/capabilities/capabilities.md

 >
 > An available Capability **MUST NOT** be currently disabled by any
 > user, account, or device setting.
 >
-> An available Capability **MUST** either be approved for all Apps by
-> the Firebolt Specification, **OR** have a Permission assigned to the
-> App in question by the distributor or the providing App, for at least
-> one Role.
->
 > An available Capability **MUST** be considered available by at least
 > one provider of the capability.
 This is specified by the requirements